-As the ICM has identified several Moderate risks, further assessment is required (a Phase 2 and LCRM.
+The Preliminary Risk Assessment undertaken by MCL Consulting (Preliminary Risk Assessment, P2970, May 2023) has deemed the site as Moderate Risk and recommended further assessment is required (a Phase 2 Generic Quantitative Risk Assessment) in the risk assessment process set out in LCRM.
 A targeted ground investigation is recommended to be undertaken in areas identified as potentially contaminated to establish if contaminants are present in the underlying soils and/or groundwater.